zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 ======
 If you are interested in **LLMs fine-tuning and inference optimization, Agentic AI**, we are actively looking for motivated colleagues/students at different levels (Postdoc, PhD, MSc, Undergraduate, etc.) to reach out and join us!

-- **PhD**: We have PhD positions open for 25/26 now.
+- **PhD**: We have PhD positions open for 26/27 now.
 If you are interested in LLM/MLsys, Agentic AI, HPC, and Distributed Systems.
 Welcome to reach out and join us!
+We will send the interview invitation before the PhD application deadline (generally, the deadline is January every year), so if you don't receive a timely reply from us, please don't be discouraged and kindly wait patiently, we appreciate your patience!

 - **Postdoc Positions**: Currently, we have **Postdoc Positions** related to the large-scale machine learning system, checkpointing design and optimization.
 Welcome to reach out and join us!

-- **Capstone Project/URIS Project for Undergraduate Student at PolyU (FYP)**: We have positions openings every year for the Capstone Project and URIS project related to LLM, LLM inference, and Agentic AI which will collaborate with the industry.
+- **MSc Dissertaion/Thesis at PolyU**: We have positions opening every year for the **MSc Dissertation/Thesis** related to LLM, LLM inference, and Agentic AI, which will collaborate with the industry.
+We can provide industry intern opportunities.
 Welcome to reach out and join us!
 We will provide hands-on guidance for your work!

-- **MSc Dissertaion/Thesis at PolyU**: We have positions openings every year for the **MSc Dissertaion/Thesis** related to LLM, LLM inference, and Agentic AI which will collaborate with the industry.
+- **Capstone Project/URIS Project for Undergraduate Student at PolyU (FYP)**: We have positions openings every year for the Capstone Project and URIS project related to LLM, LLM inference, and Agentic AI which will collaborate with the industry.
+We can provide industry intern opportunities.
 Welcome to reach out and join us!
 We will provide hands-on guidance for your work!

 <!--<font color='green'><b>If you are interested in **LLMs fine-tuning and inference optimization, Agentic AI**, we are actively looking for motivated colleagues/students at different levels (Postdoc, PhD, MSc, Undergraduate, etc.) to reach out and join us!</b></font>-->